-As of December 31, 2022, no shares of our common stock were sold under the 2022 Sales Agreement.
-From January 1, 2023 through March 6, 2023, the Company sold 0.1 million shares of its common stock at an average price of \$7.20 per share through its ATM Offering, resulting in proceeds of \$1.0 million net of commissions.
-Under its current ATM Offering program, \$74 million of common stock remain available for future sales; however, the Company is not obligated to make any sales under this program.
+During the year ended December 31, 2023, the Company sold 0.1 million shares of its common stock at an average price of \$7.20 per share through its ATM Offering, resulting in proceeds of \$1.0 million net of commissions, with all sales occurring during the first quarter of 2023.
+Under its current ATM Offering program, \$74.0 million of common stock remain available for future sales as of December 31, 2023; however, the Company is not obligated to make any sales under this program.